Who has to pay

 People on apprentice schemes

 To show that you do not qualify as an adult for Council Tax, you’ll need a declaration from your employer stating that:

 - you will not be paid more than £195 a week

 - the training leads to a qualification accredited by a body recognised by the Office of Qualifications and Examinations Regulation (Ofqual) or the Scottish Vocational Education Council (SVEC)

 If you get a Council Tax discount by mistake

-You must tell your council.
+You must contact your local council.
 If you do not, you could get a fine.

 The council may ask you to pay back the discount.